-- Submit a request for credit by adding a new portfolio entry in Eduphoria!
-Strive (see Appendix D) including a copy of the employee's official grade report or transcript. - Credit will be reviewed by the Teaching and Learning Department to determine eligibility for approval of credit.
+- Submit a request for credit by adding a new portfolio entry in Strive (see Appendix D) including a copy of the employee's official grade report or transcript. - Credit will be reviewed by the Teaching and Learning Department to determine eligibility for approval.
+Credit will not be approved for courses taken prior to the current school year (before May 25, 2024).